bright/new-www/content/our-areas/iot-development.md

     testimonials_company: Relevo
     testimonials_photo: /images/matthias_potthast.png
 image_alt_our_service_mobile: IoT company
-description_mdx: We are Bright Inventions – a software development company specializing in the Internet of Things solutions.
+description_mdx: We are Bright Inventions – a digital product company specializing in the Internet of Things solutions.
 We build IoT software for restaurants, retail, eHealth and fintech industries.
 Since 2012 we have developed software for more than 40 clients from the USA, the UK, Norway,